EmptyLaughter/Full-Stack-Development/SqliteDB.md

     * Reduce the number of tables

 ## Models and Migrations
 Knowing the basic commands and understanding what the database layout is supposed to look like helps with understanding how to create models, transfer them to the database, and map the data.
 Creating a table is possible through commandline `>sqlite3 Employees.db`.
-But within a project, models can be implemented and migrated to specified database.
+But within a project, models can be implemented and migrated to a specified database.

 Model ex.
 ```